verilator/verilator/docs/guide/exe_verilator.rst

 .. option:: --clk <signal-name>

-   Sometimes it is quite difficult for Verilator to distinguish clock signals from other data signals.
-Occasionally the clock signals can end up in the checking list of signals which determines if further evaluation is needed.
-This will heavily degrade the performance of a Verilated model.

-   With :vlopt:`--clk`, the specified signal-name is taken as a root clock into the model, then Verilator will mark the signal as clocker and propagate the clocker attribute automatically to other signals derived from that.
-In this way, Verilator will try to avoid taking the clocker signal into checking list.
+   With :vlopt:`--clk`, the specified signal-name is taken as a root clock into the model; Verilator will mark the signal as clocker and propagate the clocker attribute automatically to other signals downstream in that clock tree.

-   Note signal-name is specified by the RTL hierarchy path.
+   The provided signal-name is specified using a RTL hierarchy path.
 For example, v.foo.bar.
-If the signal is the input to top-module, the directly the signal name.
-If you find it difficult to find the exact name, try to use a :option:`/*verilator&32;clocker*/` metacomment in RTL file to mark the signal directly.
+If the signal is the input to top-module, then directly provide the signal name.
+Alternatively, use a :option:`/*verilator&32;clocker*/` metacomment in RTL file to mark the signal directly.

-   If clock signals are assigned to vectors and then later used individually, Verilator will attempt to decompose the vector and connect the single-bit clock signals directly.
-This should be transparent to the user.
+   If clock signals are assigned to vectors and then later used as individual bits, Verilator will attempt to decompose the vector and connect the single-bit clock signals.

+   The clocker attribute is useful in cases where Verilator does not properly distinguish clock signals from other data signals.
+Using clocker will cause the signal indicated to be considered a clock, and remove it from the combinatorial logic reevaluation checking code.
+This may greatly improve performance.

 .. option:: --make <build-tool>